 Gender Specific Treatment

-Gender specific treatment allows clients to feel more comfortable in treatment, allows clients to be able to spend more time on gender specific issues, and allows clients to feel more comfortable sharing intimate details and relating to others during group treatment.
+Gender specific treatment allows clients to feel more comfortable in treatment, allows clients to be able to spend more time on gender-specific issues, and allows clients to feel safer about sharing intimate details and relating to others during group treatment.

 Intensive Outpatient Program

-Each session usually lasts 3-4 hours therefore allowing clients to maintain their own professional and personal lives.
-Intensive outpatient therapy is suitable for clients who are high functioning in society, have a strong support group, and who are able to maintain their own sobriety outside of therapy.
+Each session usually lasts 3-4 hours, allowing clients to maintain their own professional and personal lives.
+Intensive outpatient therapy is suitable for clients who are highly-functioning in society, have a strong support group, and who are able to maintain their own sobriety outside of therapy.

-Clients in outpatient therapy usually undergo one to two hours of treatment each week or every two weeks and also are active in a community support group such as AA or NA or an online community mental health support group.
-Outpatient therapy is much more affordable compared to a higher level of care and treatment rates range from $40-$250 per hour, depending on a variety of factors.
+Clients in outpatient therapy usually undergo one to two hours of treatment each week or every other week, and are also active in a community support group such as AA, NA, or an online support group.
+Outpatient therapy is much more affordable compared to higher levels of care.